Canon 1D Mark III vs Fujifilm X100F

 - More modern: Reflects 9 years and 10 months of technical progress since the 1D Mark III launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the X100F emerges as the winner of the match-up (15 : 13 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the X100F emerges as the winner of the match-up (16 : 13 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the 1D Mark III or the X100F perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.